 AUSA VICKIE E. LEDUC or MARCIA MURPHY at 410-209-4885

-United States Attorney Rod J. Rosenstein praised the FBI and the Baltimore Police Department for their work in the investigation.
-Mr. Rosenstein thanked Assistant United States Attorneys Tonya N. Kelly and Kathleen O. Gavin, who prosecuted the case.
+United States Attorney Rod J. Rosenstein praised the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Wicomico County Sheriff’s Office for their investigative work in this Wicomico County EXILE case.
+Mr. Rosenstein thanked Assistant U.S. Attorney Gregory Welsh, who is prosecuting the case.